A woman practicing self care by zoning out in the clouds

 Define what works for you

-I was ready to make some trade-offs.
+I was ready to make some trade-offs to protect my mental well-being.
 Yes, I moderate what I eat and drink, but that doesn't mean I've eliminated things that might be seen as "bad" by some.
-Yes, I exercise, and for me, that means walking comfortably, not forcing myself to work up a sweat.
+Yes, I exercise.
+For me, that means walking comfortably, not forcing myself to work up a sweat.
 And yes, I weigh the cost of treatment choices (like getting a CGM) against the results I'm currently getting before deciding when to spend more.
+This customized lifestyle works much better for me.

 Achieving more satisfaction while managing type 2 diabetes